Philipp66904/OrganizationDataManagement/README.md

-# Companydatamanagement
+# Organizationdatamanagement
- Handling of personal data at various companys
+ Handling of personal data at various organizations